 - Sequencing and class planning strategies

 Note: If you are unfamiliar with Paul Grilley's functional approach to teaching yoga, particularly the concepts of target areas and posture archetypes, you might find it beneficial to take the Teaching Functional Yin workshop, which explains these topics in detail.
-Though not a requirement to join this workshop, our discussions around creating sequences will make more sense if you have had some experience with this material.
+The information about creating sequences will make more sense if you have had some experience with this material.

 Your Investment Includes: